gruntwork-io/docs/docs/2.0/docs/library/architecture/opentofu-terraform-compatibility.md

 Going forward, we recommend that all Gruntwork customers adopt [OpenTofu](https://opentofu.org/) as a "drop-in" replacement for HashiCorp Terraform.
 We will be developing against OpenTofu releases, testing for compatibility with OpenTofu, and offering full support for any issues you experience with our modules and OpenTofu.

-## As a user of Gruntwork Library, do I need to change anything?
+## As a user of Gruntwork IaC Library, do I need to change anything?

 No. You can continue using any version of HashiCorp Terraform up to and including v1.5.7.